aviramberg276/meta_trees/README.md

 Provided files:
 - model
 - Add dependencies script
-- Few interesting generated explainability trees
+- Few interesting generated explainability trees (found under project root/results/ml_1m)

 In order to render all the explainability trees from the provided model, please do the following: